You’ll love how easy these no sew fabric pumpkins are to make!

 Step 9.
 Leave 2 pieces of jute twine out of the stem wrap.
 Wrap top stem with jute twine.
 Use hot glue to hold sections and wrapped twine.
 Trim pumpkin stem.
 Watch the hot glue on this step, I got a bit messy with mine and it’s hard to get off once the hot glue is on;) Wrap another piece of jute twine around the top stem and secure with hot glue.

 Step 10.
-Cover pumpkin with foil or other protective cover.
+Cover the no sew pumpkin with foil or other protective cover.
 Use glue or Decoupage to wet the 2 remaining long jute strands, coil around pencil or BBQ skewer.
 Let sit for a short period of time and gently remove the stick before its fully dry.

 I put my pumpkins in the DIY bed spindle pedestal bowl I made from a bed headboard a few months ago.